 Malachi 3:8-10 asks, “Will a man rob God?…prove me now herewith…if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”
-Malachi is frequently cited by Mormons to suggest that everyone should pay the Church 10% of their income.
-The scripture is misused, taken out of context in the LDS narrative, as Malachi directs this charge at the priests who were stealing tithes – not the tithe payers.
+Malachi is frequently quoted by Mormons to cite the historical precedent originating in the old testament requiring members to pay the Church 10% of their income.
+However, the scripture is misused, and taken out of context in the LDS narrative, as Malachi directs this charge at the priests who were stealing tithes – not the tithe payers.

 Those who preach tithing from Malachi ignore the proper context, as it is clearly addressed to old covenant Israel and not to the Church.
 (Malachi 1:1) Malachi further reminds readers of the true context of the law, “Remember the law of Moses my servant, which I commanded unto him in Horeb for all Israel, with the statutes and judgments” (Malachi 4:4, also Neh.
 10:28-29).

-The widow’s mite is another often cited biblical story misunderstood by Mormons to suggest that everyone should pay 10%.
+The widow’s mite is another parable often misunderstood by Mormons to suggest that everyone should pay 10%.
 In fact, the context of the scripture confirms that Jesus was rebuking those making a public display of tithing, whereas the poor widow was actually sacrificing.
 The moral of the story is not to have everyone pay the church.

-The 1899 Conference talk President Lorenzo Snow delivered actually said “…I plead with you in the name of the Lord, and I pray that every man, woman and child who has means shall pay one tenth of their income as a tithing…” Notice the “who has the means” part.
-The Church later altered the revelation, removing that important caveat, commanding all to pay, even those who struggle to provide basic food, utilities and health to their families.
+In an 1899 Conference talk, President Lorenzo Snow said “…I plead with you in the name of the Lord, and I pray that every man, woman and child who has means shall pay one tenth of their income as a tithing…” The Church later altered Snow’s revelation, removing the essential words “who has the means,” commanding all to pay, even those who struggle to provide basic food, utilities and health to their families.
 The Church’s belief in a transactional, material prosperity underpins this doctrine.